 Change management communication checklist

 If you’re ready to begin your change management process, use this checklist to determine whether or not you have the best practice approach to communication and change management in place.
+It will also help you to fill in a change management communication plan template.

 - Do you have an internal communications strategy?